pes18fan/dotfiles/.github/README.md

 Just a bunch of config files I use.

 This config is managed using the [yadm](https://yadm.io) tool.
-Most of the config is for Arch Linux (btw) on WSL2, except `.wezterm.lua` which is configuration for [Alacritty](https://github.com/alacritty/alacritty) on Windows.
+Most of the config is for Arch Linux (btw) on WSL2, except the configuration present in `/windows` which is for, well, Windows.